What Is Stereotactic Radiotherapy (SRT/SRS)?

 PetCure states, “Recovery after stereotactic is always case-specific and like any cancer treatment, a very small percentage of patients may not react to radiation therapy.
 However, our current reports show that most pets react well almost immediately following their procedure and many feel immediate relief of pressure around the tumor.”
 Chiswick adds, “We have seen pets wheeled into the clinic with absolutely no mobility and see them walk out on their own after their last treatment.
 That’s pretty amazing to say the least.”

 At Prudent Pet, we aim to cover as many alternative therapies as possible.
 The answer is: Yes, stereotactic radiotherapy is covered as long as the owner enrolls in pet insurance prior to the dog or cat becoming ill.
 Even if your pet is prone to cancer but does not have the condition yet, Prudent Pet will never deny coverage.
 Unlike other types of pet insurance, Prudent Pet works with vets to ensure your pet is getting the coverage they need, even if it is a relatively new treatment option.

 Prudent Pet was created by pet parents for pet parents, so we know you want the best for your furry friend.
-We are committed to helping you save money on vet bills and get coverage that fits your budget.
-If you’re interested in checking out our covered therapies, policy options, or getting a FREE quote, give us a call at 888-820-7739.
+We are committed to helping you save money on vet bills and get trusted protection that fits your budget.
+If you’re interested, check out our covered therapies and get a FREE quote via our website or give us a call at 888-820-7739.